 Course Description: This course is designed for beginning students in English as a Foreign language.

-Course Objective: During this session students will enhance their listening, speaking, reading, and writing skills while exploring the following themes: food and restaurants, world geography, leisure time activities, and plans and hopes for the future.
-They will also explore grammatical topics such as “so,too,neither and either”, comparative and superlative forms of adjectives, and verb tenses.
+Course Objective: During this session students will develop their listening, speaking, reading and writing skills while exploring the following themes: introductions and greetings, schedules, shopping for clothes, and entertainment.
+They will also explore grammatical topics such as the verb “to be”, the formation of questions, time expressions, demonstratives, and object pronouns.

 Approach: Language is a creative and constantly evolving tool for communication.
 It is best acquired when a communicative and cooperative approach is taken with a focus on forms, dynamic activities, technology integration, and ample student practice time.